masikol/preprocess16S/README.md

 Do not forget, that it is expedient to remove short reads (< 200 b. p.) while trimming.

+### Plotting

+A it has been mantioned above, if -q (--quality-plot) option is specified, a quality graph will be plotted.

+It is a graph representing distribution of reads by their average quality.

+Distribution is shown for positive result reads only (e. i. for those from 16S rDNA or for successfully merged reads if you merge them).

 ### Suggestions for running script in interactive mode:

 If you do not specify primer file or files containing reads, script will run in interactive mode.